jesperfjellin/geogrep/README.md

 # geogrep

-Fuzzy grep for geospatial vector data.
+Fuzzy grep for geospatial vector data and their attributes

 ## Install